 The fort is the main attraction at Fort Washington Park, but there is more to see and do there.
 A few more historic buildings are in other areas (though we did not visit them) and a trail runs along the river and throughout the park.
 There are many scenic areas with picnic tables, and we noticed people carrying fishing rods down to the river.
 Historical reenactments are occasionally held there, and one Sunday per month, the park has Civil War artillery demos.

 Fort Washington Park is located in Fort Washington, Maryland.
-Hours are 8am – sunset, and admission is $5/vehicle or $3/person.
+The Visitor Center and Historic Fort are open daily 9am – 4:30pm, and park grounds are open 8am – sunset.
+Admission is $10/vehicle or $3/person.